3 steps to find the best orthodontist near me:

 One of the common question that families ask Google is “who is the best orthodontist near me?”

-Finding an orthodontist to trust for you or your child’s orthodontic treatment can be overwhelming.
+Finding the right orthodontist to trust, for you or your child’s orthodontic treatment can be overwhelming.
 Simply put, several factors go into receiving orthodontia with braces, aligners or Invisalign.
 This page is intended to provide a complete guide to navigating your options for orthodontics and dental care.

 What are the factors that I should look at when searching for a top local orthodontist?

 You can go about this through various methods.
 We recommend that you start big and narrow down your needs.
+Look at the AAO orthodontist locator.
 The first question should be “am I looking for a pediatric orthodontic specialist?” or “I need a clinic that provides adult treatment with multiple appliance choices” – perhaps only aesthetic options like lingual braces.

 Do I need a referral letter from my kids’ or my dentist in order to schedule an appointment with a local orthodontist?